Telomerase RNA component

-Telomerase RNA component, also known as TR, TER or TERC, is an ncRNA found in eukaryotes that is a component of telomerase, the enzyme used to extend telomeres.
-TERC serves as a template for telomere replication (reverse transcription) by telomerase.
-Telomerase RNAs differ greatly in sequence and structure between vertebrates, ciliates and yeasts, but they share a 5' pseudoknot structure close to the template sequence.
-The vertebrate telomerase RNAs have a 3' H/ACA snoRNA-like domain.
+Telomerase RNA component (TERC), also abbreviated TER or TR, is a non-coding RNA found in eukaryotes that is a component of the telomerase enzyme, which extends telomeres at the ends of linear chromosomes.
+TERC folds into a complex secondary structure which binds to and interacts with TERT, the protein component of telomerase, and serves as the RNA template for the reverse transcription reaction catalyzed by TERT.
+Telomerase RNAs differ greatly in length, sequence and structure between vertebrates, ciliates and yeasts, but they share a 5' pseudoknot structure close to the template sequence; vertebrate telomerase RNAs also share a 3' H/ACA snoRNA-like domain.

 Structure

-TERC is a Long non-coding RNA (lncRNA) ranging in length from ~150nt in ciliates to 400-600nt in vertebrates, and 1,300nt in yeast (Alnafakh).
-Mature human TERC (hTR) is 451nt in length.
-TERC has extensive secondary structural features over 4 principal conserved domains.
-The core domain, the largest domain at the 5' end of TERC, contains the CUAAC Telomere template sequence.
-Its secondary structure consists of a large loop containing the template sequence, a P1 loop-closing helix, and a P2/P3 pseudoknot.
-The core domain and CR4/CR5 conserved domain associate with TERT, and are the only domains of TERC necessary for in vitro catalytic activity of telomerase.
-The 3' end of TERC consists of a conserved H/ACA domain, a 2 hairpin structure connected by a single-stranded hinge and bordered on the 3' end by a single-stranded ACA sequence.
-The H/ACA domain binds Dyskerin, GAR1, NOP10, NHP2, to form an H/ACA RNP complex.
-The conserved CR7 domain is also localized at the 3' end of TERC, and contains a 3nt CAB (Cajal body Localisation) box which binds TCAB1.
+TERC is a species of long non-coding RNA (lncRNA) which varies in length from approximately 150 nucleotides in ciliates to 400–600 nucleotides in vertebrates and 1,300 nucleotides in yeast.
+Mature human TERC (hTR) is 451 nucleotides in length.
+TERC has extensive secondary structural features which are generally used to define four principal conserved domains.
+The core domain, the largest domain at the 5' end of TERC, contains the critical CUAAC template sequence, which is used as a template by the TERT protein for the synthesis by reverse transcription of the DNA oligonucleotides that comprise the repeats added to the ends of telomeres.
+The secondary structure of this domain consists of a large loop containing the template sequence, a P1 loop-closing helix, and a P2/P3 pseudoknot.
+The core domain and CR4/CR5 conserved domain associate with TERT and are the only domains of TERC necessary for the catalytic activity of telomerase in vitro.
+The 3' end of TERC consists of a conserved H/ACA domain, a 2-hairpin structure connected by a single-stranded hinge and bordered on the 3' end by a single-stranded ACA sequence.
+The H/ACA domain binds the dyskerin, GAR1, NOP10, and NHP2 proteins to form an H/ACA ribonucleoprotein complex.
+The conserved CR7 domain is also localized at the 3' end of TERC, and contains a 3-nucleotide CAB (Cajal body localisation) box which binds the TCAB1 protein.